rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "What about JavaScript ES6 and beyond?" "react-javascript-es" %}}

 React fully embraces JavaScript ES6.
 The latter comes with its own things you have to learn on your journey when learning about React.
 Again, it can be difficult to learn both subjects at once.
-However, since it feels natural to use JavaScript ES6 in React, I recommend to learn about JavaScript ES6 along the way when learning React.
+However, since it feels natural to use JavaScript ES6 in React, I recommend learning about JavaScript ES6 along the way when learning React.
 In "the Road to learn React", you will transition smoothly from JavaScript ES5 to JavaScript ES6 while implementing your first React application.

 However, you could already learn ES6 in other JavaScript projects before using React.
 It isn't coupled to React at all.
 My recommendations: